CAME Webinar Series

 Royal College of Physicians and Surgeons of Canada Section 1 credits

-The CAME webinar series is designed to bring practical, evidence and experience-based advice to Canadian health educators.
 Through these monthly Zoom-based CAME webinars, you can listen to presentations on key topics in health professional education and engage with an expert and colleagues in live discussions.

 The (un)Learning Series: Transforming Health Professions education Through Anti-Oppression and Anti-Racism.